Cost Of A Personal Injury Lawyer

 When a lawyer agrees to represent you, they are essentially taking a risk and putting work into your case without the promise of payment.
 If they do not end up winning your settlement for you, they don’t end up getting paid.
 A contingent fee essentially serves as motivation to work hard and help your client to receive the full settlement that is deserved for their injuries.

 A contingent fee is ideal for a client because they are not required to come up with thousands of dollars to pay a lawyer out of nowhere.
 When they do pay their lawyer at the end of the legal process, the money will come from the settlement that was awarded.

 The contingent fee agreement is decided upon prior to beginning the legal process with a signed agreement.
 We advise any injured victim to make sure that the contingent fee is listed at 33 1/3 percent of the settlement and is clear within the agreement.

-If you have additional questions regarding how contingent fees work or what the legal process entails, feel free to call our office at 800.637.8170.
+If you have additional questions regarding how contingent fees work or what the legal process entails, contact our law offices today.